Chapter 8

 - An online grocery store could ask users to find how to change their delivery time slot or add a new payment method.

-- A bus service might set participants the goal of finding where they can see the next bus stopping at their local station.
+- A bus service app might set participants the goal of finding where they can see the next bus stopping at their local station.

 - A tech company may request users navigate to the settings page of their laptop and find where to change their screensaver.